 Click Add Domain to create your addon domain …

-Note: If you get an error message, make sure that your hosting setup allows you to set up addon domains …
+Note: Make sure that your hosting setup allows you to set up addon domains …

 (Contact your web host if you get error messages)

-You can also remove addon domains using the Addon Domains panel.
+You can also remove addon domains using the Addon Domains feature.

-To delete your addon domain, go to Addon Domains > Modify Addon Domain, then locate the item you would like to delete and click Remove …
+To delete an addon domain, go to Addon Domains > Modify Addon Domain, select the addon domain to be deleted and click Remove …

 If you are sure that you want to permanently remove the addon domain, click on the ‘Remove’ button …

 (Confirm addon domain deletion)

 To “park” a domain on top of another domain, first make sure that the domain’s nameservers have been set up correctly (see this tutorial for more information about setting up nameservers).